openstack-archive/ironic-staging-drivers/doc/source/drivers/amt.rst

 They work on AMT 7.0/8.0/9.0.
 AMT 7.0 was released in 2010, so AMT drivers should work on most PCs with vPro.

-There are two AMT drivers:

-* ``pxe_amt_iscsi`` uses AMT for power management and deploys the user image over iSCSI from the conductor.

-* ``pxe_amt_agent`` uses AMT for power management and deploys the user image directly to the node via HTTP.
+The ``staging-amt`` hardware type uses AMT for power and boot device management.

 Set up your environment
 =======================